-Prior to travel, groups will be assigned to write a paper covering a contemporary issue in the Czech Republic or Germany that demonstrates an in-depth understanding of material covered in the course.
-This intensive class offers a wealth of opportunities for comparative papers, and you are encouraged to gather primary data while traveling.
-Some possible topics might relate to the following: Prospects for the European Union, Trump's America in the eyes of Europe, Artifacts of the Cold War, Turkish Residents in Berlin, Effects of Recession, or the Refugee Crisis.
-Paper length must be 10-15 pages, and further details will be provided at our first class meeting.
+Prior to travel, groups will be assigned to write a paper covering a particular issue facing Germany or Czechia.
+You are encouraged to choose a contemporary issue that allows you to gather primary data while traveling.
+Some possible topics might relate to the following: Prospects for the European Union, Trump's America in the eyes of Europe, Artifacts of the Cold War, Turks in Berlin, Effects of Recession, or the Refugee Crisis.